Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 7. Choose `Add New Action`
 8. Set the name to `Left mouse button`
-9. Assign `Left Mouse Button` to `Left mouse button`
+9. Assign `Left Mouse Button` to your new action named `Left mouse button`

 ![Fireball buttons](screenshots/fireball-buttons-added.png)

 # Fix the casting sprites for Zelia

-On day one we added one `SpriteFrames` entry for all casting images.
+On day 1 we added one `SpriteFrames` entry for all casting images.

 We should have made an entry per image to cover all her angles of casting: